stanislaw/notes_on_software_engineering/README.md

 See also Kent Beck's
 [Test-Driven Development book](https://en.wikipedia.org/wiki/Test-Driven_Development_by_Example)
 where this approach of doing simple things is explained at great depth.

+### Break Down Work

+Divide complex tasks into smaller subtasks.
+Keep breaking them down until each subtask is short and manageable.
+This helps with detailed planning and assigning work to the right people.

+Align task breakdown with the technical architecture and vice versa.
+Ideally, work packages, epics, or tasks correspond to functional components.
+This way, working on a task means focusing on a single component or closely related parts.
+Design the architecture so that work naturally fits its components.

+For splitting software components, see Separation / Partitioning.
+Also, check Point of View for more context.

 ### Look Outside Your Immediate Task, Maintain the Bigger Picture